thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

   stepper motor moves the transducer parallel to the longitudinal direction of the plaque.

-VisualSonics Vevo 770 is used for ultrasound radiofrequency acquisition.
+VisualSonics Vevo 770 is used for the high frequency ultrasound radiofrequency acquisition.
 The system for 3D collection and processing of RF data on the Vevo 770 is described in Appendix A.

-The transducer selected is a RMV710B that has a center frequency of 25 $MHz$, which is on the lower end the center frequency for available transducers.
+The transducer selected is a RMV710B that has a center frequency of 25 $MHz$, which is on the lower end of the center frequency for available transducers.
 This transducer outputs frequencies up to 37.5 MHz, with an axial resolution of 70 μm, lateral resolution of 140 μm, focal length 15 mm, and a maximum field of view of 20.0 mm.
 The RMV710B is selected because the frequency is